As we prepare for Valentine’s Day, I’m tickled to share that I have found THE one.

 No, not Joshua, even though he’s my Valentine, DUH! 😉

-I have found THE cut-out sugar cookie recipe that has me convinced I can’t imagine finding a better one, maybe ever?!
-It’s delicious, holds it’s shape, quick and easy to make, and doesn’t need to be chilled!
+I have found THE cut-out sugar cookie recipe that has me convinced I can’t find a better one, maybe ever?!
+It’s delicious, holds its shape, quick and easy to make, and doesn’t need to be chilled!

 That’s right!
 A cut-out recipe that doesn’t require chilling, and yet retains its shape!
 I was SHOOKETH.
 I wish I could take credit for it, but once I found Katrina’s recipe, there was no need to alter it and make it my own!